emartech/pgarchive/Manual.md

 Containers may be created, purged, started, stopped and inspected in various ways using the `pgarchive container <CMD>` command group.

-#### `container init`
+#### Container Creation

-New containers are created by the `init` command, which takes special extra parameters via environment.
+New containers are created by the `container init` command, which takes special extra parameters via environment.
 It detects the upstream PostgreSQL version automatically and expects the matching PostgreSQL tools ("Server Applications") to be found in its PATH, and refuses to work without them.
 It saves this PATH to a container config file for later use.
 So the PATH from `container init` will be remembered for a container, even when called later by cron, or when containers with different PATHes are created (e.g. containing PostgreSQL tools of a different version).

 It is required that upstream's postgresql.conf enables streaming replication and connection slots.
 It is also assumed to log to $PGDATA/pg_log using CSV format using the default weekly rotation, although violating this should break only non-essential parts of pgarchive.